berachele/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach does not return a new array, where map does. forEach's return statement is optional and must iterate through every item in array without stopping, while map must have a return keyword and it converts data without manipulating the original array

 2. What is the difference between a function and a method?

+    a method is a function iside of an object..that's pretty much it

 3. What is closure?

+    Closure is where you have functions inside of functions and those variables that are created inside parent functions will be inherited and recognized in child functions--this makes it easier for things to keep track of instead of remembering scope rules

 4. Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?
+    1. Global/Window: Rule you want to avoid--basically happens when 'this' isn't being pointed anywhere, it will point to the entire window--which is A LOT of code!
+We can use the strict method to avoid this, to return undefined instead.
+    2. Implicit: when you are invoking that function with 'this' in it.
+'This' is referring to whatever is to the left of the dot.
+    3. 'New' Binding: uses the 'new' keyword.
+This is where constructo functions and prototypes come in for parent and child functions.
+This allows us to also use the same functions for multpiple uses to keep our code DRY
+    4. Explicit: this is where call, apply, and bind methods come into place.
+We explicitly use them outside the code to bind variables so that we can use their functions elsewhere (parent-child functions)

+5. Why do we need super() in an extended class? yo uneed super() so that the child knows that it is being binded to the parent function -- in a normal constructor function, you would need to separately bind the parent and child inside the function using call method, then making child aware it's binded to parent with bind method

 ## Project Set up